MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 ## Configuring the web site to use SSL

-The web site used for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client must be configured to use SSL.
+The web site used for the Dynamics GP web client must be configured to use SSL.
 Before configuring the web site, be sure that you have imported an externally signed security certificate or have created a self-signed security certificate.

 To configure the web site for SSL